How to identify roundworms in dogs and puppies

 Coughing

-In very young puppies, the larval stage of the roundworm parasite migrates through the lungs, which can lead to pneumonia and a cough.
+In very young puppies, the larval stage of the roundworm parasite may migrate through the lungs, which can lead to pneumonia, coughing and trouble breathing.
 As with all the above symptoms, it’s always worth consulting your vet if you spot any of these warning signs, as they can indicate other health issues too.

 Treating roundworms